benmvp/slides/2018/reactnext/react-eco.md

   * How to get started

-- If you don't need highly custom stack, you can use Create React App
+- If you are just getting started or don't need highly custom stack, you can use Create React App
   * Created by the React team
   * Allows you to bootstrap super quick w/ zero-config
   * And if you need to config something it doesn't support you can "eject"